 As well as a list of your checkpoints, you can see the estimated time to travel the route, the distance as well as a height profile.
 You can expand the information for each checkpoint and this will display the leg description, an OS grid reference, Latitude, and Longitude as well as the elevation of the point.

 Whilst plotting your route you can simply click and move any point on the map to reposition if required.
-You can use the ‘Undo’ button if you are not happy with your previous action and delete a point by selecting the ‘Remove’ tool and then select the point that you would like to remove.
+You can use the ‘Undo’ button if you are not happy with your previous action and delete a point by selecting the ‘Remove’ link from the left-hand menu and then select the point that you would like to remove.
 Please remember to re-select the ‘Plot’ tool to continue creating your map.

 You can customize the colouring and transparency of your route by using the ‘Style’ tool.
 Using this you can specify what colour you would like your route to be, the thickness of it as well as the transparency.
 This helps to ensure that you do not obscure any key important details on your map.